efuenzalida52/isit322_Fuenzalida_2017/CommentsFinalIsit322.md

 - Redux
   - I don't see much Redux.
 If there is any, it is hard to find.

+The gists did work back in Week08.
+I remember.
+So I'll give you some credit for that.

 ## Micro Services